Category Archives: 1967 Films

 Though a timely storyline since 1967 was in the midst of the Cold War, the plot seems somewhat forced and a bit uninteresting.
 The countries blame each other for the hijacked ship, but this comes across as extremely plot-driven and secondary.

-The “swallowing” of the aircraft seems cheesy and preposterous even considering the year that the film was made and the writing is not as rich as some of the proceeding Bond films like From Russia With Love or Thunderball.
+The “swallowing” of the aircraft seems cheesy and preposterous, even given the year the film was made, and the writing is not as rich as in some of the preceding Bond films, like From Russia With Love or Thunderball.

-The film also has an overall “cheap” look to it.
+The film also has an overall “cheap” look.
 However, the film does have plenty of positives worth mentioning.

 The gadgets that James Bond fixture, Q (the MI6 technical wizard) creates are state-of-the-art and fun.
-The mini-flying helicopter that Bond uses is creative and allows for even more views to enjoy.
+The mini-flying helicopter Bond uses is creative and offers even more views.

-Donald Pleasence, a storied, fantastic actor, is not well cast in the role of the main villain Stavros and I am not entirely sure why.
-The fact that his face is not shown until the last act is not helpful and the character (though seen in other Bond films) is not compelling and is underutilized.
+Donald Pleasence, a storied, fantastic actor, is not well cast as the main villain, Stavros, and I am not entirely sure why.
+The fact that his face is not shown until the last act is not helpful, and the character (though seen in other Bond films) is not compelling and is underutilized.

-I would have liked to have the character be a bit more visible, though surprisingly the character was highly influential in the 1990s spoof Austin Powers films.
-Adorable yet creepy is Stavros only being seen clutching and stroking a gorgeous white cat.
+I would have liked the character to be a bit more visible, though surprisingly, the character was highly influential in the 1990s spoof Austin Powers films.
+Adorable yet creepy is Stavros, only being seen clutching and stroking a gorgeous white cat.

-As for the Bond women, the aforementioned Aki is the best of the bunch.
+As for the Bond women, the Aki mentioned above is the best of the bunch.
 Gone too soon in the story, she is replaced by Kissy Suzuki, who is rather unappealing.
-Mostly clad in a skimpy white bikini and heels, and appearing to wear a black wig, the character is forgettable and serves no purpose.
+Mostly clad in a skimpy white bikini and heels, and wearing a black wig, the character is forgettable and serves no purpose.

 Conversely, villainous Helga Brandt, SPECTRE assassin, is very well cast and shares good chemistry with Connery.
 After an unsuccessful attempt to kill Bond, she is fated with a date with killer Piranhas as payment for her failure.

-You Only Live Twice has a myriad of ups and downs, but is worth watching for fans of the franchise, and specifically, fans of the classic Bond films featuring Sean Connery.
+You Only Live Twice (1967) has a myriad of ups and downs, but it is worth watching for fans of the franchise, and specifically, fans of the classic Bond films featuring Sean Connery.

-Some will argue that the film feels dated and is chauvinistic, and to some degree they are correct, but the film is a large part of a treasured franchise and a fun experience.
+Some will argue that the film feels dated and chauvinistic, and to some degree, they are correct, but it is also a large part of a treasured franchise and a fun experience.

 Belle De Jour-1967